sampersand/knight/README.md

+**NOTE**
+I have migrated all these files over to the [knight-lang](https://github.com/knight-lang) organization.
+This exists only for posterity, and will not be updated.

 # Knight
 An extremely simple programming language that I've designed to be easy to implement in a variety of languages.
 It's not actually meant to be used, though it is a fully-functional lang.